TheIllusionistMirage/Manga-Mania/README.md

 Manga-Mania is a simple desktop application for reading manga scraped from MangaFox (http://mangafox.me).
 It is written in `python3`, with the generous aid of `pyqt5`, `requests` and `beautiful-soup`.

-Here's a humble screenshot of me reading Bleach!
+Here's a humble screenshot of me reading Yu-Gi-Oh!

 ![Manga-Mania](screenshot.png)